jmcmullen/rave-reviewz-gatsby/src/pages/interviews/-interview-tim-green-on-curating-a-debut-album.md

 Tim: I already have a didgeridoo actually!
 Got one from Oz in the past.
 Although its only quality is to look good, as I’m totally unable to play it haha.
 <br><br>

 **RR: Haha maybe you'll use it during a live set one day.
-Cheers Tim!**
+Cheers Tim.**

 _'Her Future Ghost' is out now on Cocoon Recordings.
 Available [here](https://www.beatport.com/release/her-future-ghost/2269137)_.